emorice/peer/README.md

-## A re-packaging of the PEER library python bindings
+## A re-packaging of the PEER library with updated python3 bindings

 PEP 517 based build system.
+For linux/python3.
 Install instructions:

 ```
 pip install 'git+https://github.com/emorice/peer.git'
 ```

-This install the required build dependencies in a build environment, including cmake and swig, builds the package from source, and install the resulting wheel  in the current python environment.
+This installs the required build dependencies in a build environment, including cmake and swig, builds the package from source, and installs the resulting wheel  in the current python environment.

-Original description follows, with outdated instructions crossed out
+Original description follows, with outdated instructions removed:

-## Original readme
+---

 PEER package source distribution.
 A complete documentation can be found her